List of Shameless (British TV series) characters: Lip Gallagher

 Phillip "Lip" Gallagher (born 9 January 1988) is the oldest son and second child of Frank and Monica Gallagher.
 His parents delayed his birth registration for over a year.
 This is revealed to Lip on his 18th (actually 19th) birthday in series 4.
 According to his father, his nickname was bestowed upon him owing to him being "a bit of a gobshite."
 Lip is in a long-term, open relationship with Mandy Maguire (Samantha Siddall).
-He appeared in 38 episodes overall.
+He appeared in 37 episodes overall.

 During series 1 he was in a relationship with schoolmate Karen Jackson (Rebecca Atkinson), who dumps him for his own father Frank Gallagher (David Threlfall), causing him to batter Frank in the middle of the street in a rage.
 He is ballsy, charismatic and never afraid to stand up to anyone, including the feared Maguire family.
 Lip dates a string of girls throughout the show, even partaking in a sexual affair with Lena Marshall (Brana Bajic), a woman considerably older than he was.

 Lip is close to younger brother Ian Gallagher (Gerard Kearns) and was the first person to find out about his brother's homosexuality.
 Lip keeps it a secret and eventually becomes completely accepting of it.
 In series 3, Mandy gives birth to Katie but doesn't want to involve Lip with the baby as she believes he will walk out on them.
 That same night Lip takes his blame on Frank and accidentally insults Debbie in the process.

 He is highly intelligent, takes 10 GCSEs, and eventually accepts an offer from Nottingham University in the last episode of Series 4.
 In the first episode of series five he returns to the estate during his university break to see Mandy and Katie.
 His secret girlfriend from university, Alex, decides to make a trip to the Chatsworth Estate.
-This costs Lip his relationship with Mandy after getting into a bar fight as well as realizing Lip is embarrassed of his daughter and ends up kicking him out of the Gallagher home.
+This costs Lip his relationship with Mandy after getting into a bar fight as well as realising Lip is embarrassed of his daughter and ends up kicking him out of the Gallagher home.